 Alternatively, workers in Main can file by an automatic telephone service at 1 (800) 593-7660.
-General information on unemployment can be found on the Department of Labor’s Bureau of Unemployment Compensation directory.
+General information on unemployment can be found in the Department of Labor’s Bureau of Unemployment Compensation directory.

 The state of Maine has also released a COVID-19 Unemployment Insurance FAQ to help unemployed workers understand emergency legislation made in response to the novel coronavirus outbreak.

-You can file for unemployment in Maryland online by accessing the state’s Unemployment Insurance Initial Claim System or via telephone by dialing the appropriate unemployment insurance call center for your area.
+You can file for unemployment by completing Maryland Department of Labor’s BEACON Unemployment Insurance Application online or via telephone by dialing the appropriate unemployment insurance call center for your area.